-Teachers: Miss Michel, Miss Bell and Mrs Noble
+Teachers: Miss Michel, Miss Betts and Mrs Noble

-Teaching Assistants: Mrs Massey, Mrs Regan-Kennard, Miss Bingham
+Teaching Assistants: Mrs Baughan, Mrs Regan-Kennard, Mrs Simons also Mrs Hopper.

 The Early Years Foundation Stage Curriculum comprises of three prime and four specific areas of learning.